 Fiscal 2017 Compared with Fiscal 2016.

-Revenues for the Security division increased primarily as a result of increased sales of cargo and vehicle inspection systems, including related service, primarily driven by \$94.0 million of revenue related to AS&E®, which was acquired in September 2016, a significant increase in sales of our RTT® hold baggage product to international customers; and increased revenue from turnkey scanning operations as a result of a full year of operations in our Albanian program, which commenced in the second quarter of fiscal 2016, and our expanded operations within our Mexican program, which added several sites in the fourth quarter of the current year.
+Revenues for the Security division increased primarily as a result of increased sales of cargo and vehicle inspection systems, including related service, primarily driven by \$94.0 million of revenue related to AS&E, which was acquired in September 2016, a significant increase in sales of our RTT hold baggage product to international customers; and increased revenue from turnkey scanning operations as a result of a full year of operations in our Albanian program and increased revenue from our Mexico SAT contract.

-The decrease in revenues in our Healthcare division was largely driven by the sale of a non-core European-based cardiology business in the third quarter of the current fiscal year, which accounted for \$8.0 of the change in net revenues.
-Revenues from all other products and services decreased by less than 2%, in fiscal 2017, as strength in second half fiscal 2017 revenues could not overcome the declines experienced in the first half of the fiscal year.
+The decrease in revenues in our Healthcare division was largely driven by the sale of a non-core European-based cardiology business in the third quarter of the current fiscal year, which accounted for \$8.0 million of the change in net revenues.
+Revenues from all other products and services decreased by less than 2% in fiscal 2017, as strength in second half fiscal 2017 revenues could not overcome the declines experienced in the first half of the fiscal year.